BILGI-IE-423/ie423-2025-2026-termproject-wizards-of-data/docs/ResearchProposalPreprocessing.md

 - Figures will be saved in:
   `outputs/figures/`

-- Tables (if generated) will be saved in:
+- Tables will be saved in:
   `outputs/tables/`

 ---